Updated on November 21st, 2023 by Bob Ciura

 Amazon is an online retailer that operates a massive e-commerce platform where consumers can buy virtually anything with their computers or smartphones.

-Amazon is a mega-cap stock with a market cap above $1 trillion.
+Amazon is a mega-cap stock with a market cap of nearly $2 trillion.
 It operates through the following segments:

 - North America